What is Turquoise?

 easily be distinguished from turquoise by testing their hardness, specific gravity or other properties.

 Howlite and magnesite are light gray to white minerals that often have markings that resemble the spider webbing seen in some turquoise.

 They can be dyed a turquoise blue color that makes them look very similar to natural turquoise.
 These dyed stones fooled many

 people when they first entered the marketplace and still are mistaken for genuine turquoise by unfamiliar buyers.

-These dyed stones have damaged the market for genuine turquoise.
+Dyed stones have damaged the market for genuine turquoise.
 They have been purchased with the thought that they were turquoise by many people and

-have produced uncertainty in the mind of jewelry buyers.
+have produced uncertainty in the mind of many jewelry buyers.
 This causes some people to avoid turquoise jewelry.